ropensci/tidyhydat/README.md

 Usage
 -----

-A more thorough vignette outlining the full functionality of `tidyhydat` is outlined [here](https://github.com/bcgov/tidyhydat/blob/master/vignettes/tidyhydat.md)

 This is a basic example of `tidyhydat` usage.
 All functions that interact with HYDAT are capitalized (e.g. `STATIONS`).
 These functions follow a common argument structure which can be illustrated with the `DLY_FLOWS()` function.
 If you would like to extract only station `08LA001` you must supply the `STATION_NUMBER` and the `PROV_TERR_STATE_LOC` arguments.
 The `hydat_path` argument is supplied here as a local path the database.
 Yours will be different.